Skip to main content

 Opinion #2:

-Not immediately.
-Lawyer “may not abandon or threaten to abandon the client to cut the attorney's losses or to coerce an additional or higher fee.”
+Yes, provided the withdrawal complies with Rule 1.16 and the client received adequate notice of the proposed increase.
+Lawyer “may not abandon or threaten to abandon the client to cut the attorney’s losses or to coerce an additional or higher fee.”
 Rule 1.5, cmt.
 [5]; see Opinion #1.
-Although Lawyer may withdraw from the representation based on Client’s refusal to pay the increased hourly rate if Client receives adequate notice and the increased fee is not clearly excessive, see Opinion #3 below, Lawyer may not immediately withdraw under these circumstances due to the coercive effect withdrawal may have on Client.
+Although Lawyer may withdraw from the representation based on Client’s refusal to pay the increased hourly rate if Client receives adequate notice and the increased fee is not clearly excessive (see Opinion #3, below), Lawyer may not immediately withdraw under these circumstances due to the coercive effect withdrawal may have on Client.
 See also Virginia Ethics Op.
 1705 (1997) (“[Changes to existing fee agreements] are permitted so long as they reflect a fairly negotiated agreement by the client and lawyer to modify or supplant their original understanding on fees, and are not the result of any undue influence or coercion by the lawyer.”).

-Notably, Lawyer retains the ability to withdraw for reasons other than the disagreement over fees as provided in Rule 1.16(b).
+Notably, Lawyer retains the ability to withdraw as provided in Rule 1.16(b).

 Inquiry #3: